R358/pivgit/README.md

 Pivgit works by tokenising the output of git branch (or anything else piped into it).

-Then when it finds a number that matches a story id it has harvested from PivotelTracker using your access Token it will substitute the name of the story after that token.
+Then when it finds a number that matches a story id it has harvested from PivotalTracker using your access Token it will substitute the name of the story after that token.
 Everything else is parsed through.

 When tokenising pivgit removes all non numeric characters so all you have to do is add the story id